Religious Congregations and Lay Associations

 2. Sisters of Divine Providence

 The congregation started on 3rd November 1842 in Munster Germany.
-It was founded by Fr Edward Michelle’s, a diocesan priest from Germany.
+It was founded by Fr Edward Michelle’s, a Diocesan priest from Germany.
 The sisters came to Malawi on 6th July 1960 and settled at Muona in Nsanje, where it remains their mother house.
 In Malawi, the regional house is in Chinyonga.
 Their charism is “helping the poor both physically and spiritually so that they may experience God’s love”.

 Sisters of Divine Mercy

-In the diocese they have community in Muona, Trinity community and mother Virginia formation house.
+In the Diocese they have community in Muona, Trinity community and mother Virginia formation house.
 They celebrate their feast on Holy Trinity Sunday

 3. Religious Sisters of Charity

 It was founded in Ireland in 1815 by Mary Akenhead.
-The congregation came to Malawi in October 2011 and set up a community at Konzalendo in Chikwawa diocese.
+The congregation came to Malawi in October 2011 and set up a community at Konzalendo in Chikwawa Diocese.
 Their motto is “caritas urget nos”: The love of Christ urges us on.
 The founding grace for the congregation is the story of Lazarus in the scriptures, whose sermon moved the founder to give her life in service of the poor.

 Sisters of the congregation take a fourth vow of charity.
 Their international headquarters is in Dublin Ireland.
 Apart from Malawi, they also serve in Nigeria, Ireland, England,Scotland and Carlifonia.